skyandkibo/SMPVideo/README.md

 The overall feature extraction process is time-consuming.
 Although we provide the `FFmpeg`-repaired videos for download, the entire pipeline still takes significantly more time compared to the `easy_train` steps.
 Additionally, due to the use of multi-threading during feature extraction, the randomness in the results cannot be completely eliminated.

-We recommend following **Step 2**, which is faster and introduces slightly less randomness.
+We recommend following **Easy to Reproduce Training**, which is faster and introduces slightly less randomness.
 ```

 1. Download the official dataset from [video_file.zip](https://drive.google.com/drive/folders/1F37YsuZPngqTIDTe-I_yoSFEvLSoVLnt).